-Updated on Tuesday, February 19, 2019
+Updated on Tuesday, January 19, 2021

 If you’re deciding between lenders, one criteria you might want to take into account is the difference in their origination fees.
-There are some key points to consider, depending on the type of loan you’re applying for.
+There are some key points to consider, depending on the type of loan you’re applying for:

 As personal loans are typically unsecured and not backed by any collateral, you may find the highest origination fees in this category.
-Because these types of loans carry more risk for lenders, they may charge you anywhere between 1% to 6% of the total amount you are borrowing.
+Because these types of loans carry more risk for lenders, they may charge you anywhere between 1% to 8% of the total amount you are borrowing.
 Those higher fees also offset the lower amount of interest lenders like banks and credit unions will receive during the life of a personal loan.
-These loans tend to be extended for a shorter term and in smaller amounts than other kind of loans.
+These loans tend to be extended for a shorter term and in smaller amounts than other kinds of loans.

 Many lenders, such as banks, credit unions and brokerages, charge a flat origination fee.
 This means the fee is not based on the amount you borrow.
 Others could charge a 0.5% to 1% origination fee; the VA home loan program sets a cap at 1%.

-At the beginning of the mortgage application process, lenders must disclose the exact origination fee being charged in an official Loan Estimate form.
+At the beginning of the mortgage application process, lenders must disclose the exact origination fee being charged in an official loan estimate form.
 Lenders may not increase the stated fee except under special circumstances, such as if you decrease your down payment or change your type of loan.
 However, you could negotiate it downwards depending on your credit score, and the size and duration of your requested loan.

-As long as you meet certain criteria outlined in IRS Publication 530, your mortgage origination fees may also be tax deductible.
+As long as you meet certain criteria outlined in IRS Publication 530, your mortgage loan origination fees may also be tax deductible.

-Origination fees for federal student loans are set by the government and may vary depending on whether you have a direct subsidized, direct unsubsidized or direct plus-type loan.
-Those fees could range from 1.062% to 4.264% and are deducted from the loan amount — meaning you get a smaller loan in the end but will still pay back the full amount.
+Origination fees for federal student loans are set by the government and may vary depending on whether you have a direct subsidized, direct unsubsidized or direct PLUS-type loan.
+Those fees could range from 2.75% to 5.30% and are deducted from the loan amount — meaning you get a smaller loan in the end but will still pay back the full amount.

 Keep in mind that loans with lower interest rates but higher fees can cost more than loans with a higher interest rate and no fees.
 An easy way to calculate whether your lender is giving you a good deal is to remember that 3% to 4% in fees is equivalent to a 1% higher interest rate.